Autoinflammatory diseases: Pyrin

-A hereditary disorder driven by pyrin mutation, called PAAND (Pyrin-associated autoinflammation with neutrophilic dermatosis), is characterised by neutrophilic dermatosis, recurrent fever, increased acute-phase reactants, arthralgia or myalgia.
+A hereditary disorder driven by pyrin mutation, called PAAND (Pyrin-associated autoinflammation with neutrophilic dermatosis), is characterized by neutrophilic dermatosis, recurrent fever, increased acute-phase reactants, arthralgia, or myalgia.

 Patients with PAAND have a serine-to-arginine substitution at position 242 in pyrin.
-This loss of serine at position 242 causes the inability of 14-3-3 to bind to this region and to inhibit pyrin, resulting in spontaneous inflammasome formation by pyrin, increased recruitment of pro-caspase-1 via ASC (from adaptor molecule apoptosis-associated speck-like protein containing a CARD), increased IL-1β secretion and pyroptosis.
+This loss of serine at position 242 causes the inability of 14-3-3 to bind to this region and to inhibit pyrin, resulting in spontaneous inflammasome formation by pyrin, increased recruitment of pro-caspase-1 via ASC (from adaptor molecule apoptosis-associated speck-like protein containing a CARD), increased IL-1β secretion, and pyroptosis.

-The 14-3-3 molecule is able to bind and inhibit pyrin inflammasome activity due to the RhoA activity.
-RhoA regulates pyrin through activation of serine-threonine kinases, which phosphorylate serine of pyrin at S208 and S242 and allow signalling molecule 14-3-3 to bind pyrin.
-Already mentioned serine-to-arginine substitution at position 242 in pyrin causes the loss of RhoA activity, and thus activation of the pyrin inflammasome.
+The 14-3-3 molecule can bind and inhibit pyrin inflammasome activity due to RhoA activity.
+RhoA regulates pyrin through the activation of serine-threonine kinases, which phosphorylate the serine of pyrin at S208 and S242 and allow the signaling molecule 14-3-3 to bind pyrin.
+Already mentioned serine-to-arginine substitution at position 242 in pyrin causes the loss of RhoA activity and thus activation of the pyrin inflammasome.

 One of the best-known pyrin AIDs is Mevalonate kinase deficiency, which is an enzyme in the cholesterol biosynthesis pathway.
 This loss/lack of enzyme results in mevalonic aciduria (MVA) and hyperimmunoglobulinemia D syndrome (HIDS).

 Relopathies (NFkBopathies)

 It has been proven that NF-κB (nuclear factor κB) is overactivated in cells of the gut mucosa of patients with inflammatory bowel diseases, including Crohn's disease (CD), which is a well known AID.
 The constitutive activation of NF-κB, not only in CD, is in particular caused by alanine (A20) deficiency.

 NFκB pathway is tightly regulated through multiple posttranslational mechanisms including ubiquitination.
 Mutations in these regulatory pathways often cause diseases connected with malfunctions of NF-κB.
-The loss-of-function mutations in HOIL-1L and HOIP, which are subunits of the linear ubiquitin chain assembly complex (LUBAC), result in phenotypes, characterized by immunodeficiency, multi-organ autoinflammation and elevated NF-κB signaling.
-Also the hypomorphic mutations in deubiquitinase enzyme OTULIN (from OTU deubiquitinase with linear linkage specificity), result in elevated NF-κB signaling causing an autoinflammatory syndrome.
+The loss-of-function mutations in HOIL-1L and HOIP, which are subunits of the linear ubiquitin chain assembly complex (LUBAC), result in phenotypes, characterized by immunodeficiency, multi-organ autoinflammation, and elevated NF-κB signaling.
+Also the hypomorphic mutations in deubiquitinase enzyme OTULIN (from OTU deubiquitinase with linear linkage specificity), results in elevated NF-κB signaling causing an autoinflammatory syndrome.
 Similarly, patients with high-penetrance heterozygous mutations in the gene encoding A20 display excessive ubiquitination and increased activity of NFκB.
 Such patients present with Behçet-like characteristics or an autoimmune lymphoproliferative syndrome (ALPS)-like phenotype.